"Shia is most happy that he will not have to go to court," said his attorney, Michael Norris.

-But Norris said he doubts the actor will lose his license.
+That hearing was scheduled for Friday.
+But Norris said he doubts the hearing will take place then, and doesn't think the actor will lose his license.

 "I anticipate that once we do have the opportunity to litigate the matter at the DMV that his license will not be suspended," Norris said.
 The DMV hearing is not a court hearing and is not open to the public, Norris said.